mohhef/Eight-Minute-Legends/README.md

 Clion specific:
 - Open the repository directory in Clion
-- Navigate to MainDriver.cpp and comment/uncomment the part you want to testRun the application
+- Navigate to MainDriver.cpp and comment/uncomment the part you want to test
+- Run the application